 5G systems are designed and developed targeting for both mobile telephony and vertical use cases.
 Besides latency, reliability, and availability, UE energy efficiency is also critical to 5G.
 Currently, 5G devices may have to be recharged per week or day, depending on individual’s usage time.
 In general, 5G devices consume tens of milliwatts in RRC idle/inactive state and hundreds of milliwatts in RRC connected state.
 Designs to prolong battery life is a necessity for improving energy efficiency as well as for better user experience.

 Energy efficiency is even more critical for UEs without a continuous energy source, e.g., UEs using small rechargeable and single coin cell batteries.
-Among vertical use cases, sensors and actuators are deployed extensively for monitoring, measuring, charging, etc. Generally, their batteries are not rechargeable and expected to last at least few years as described in [TR 38.875].
+Among vertical use cases, sensors and actuators are deployed extensively for monitoring, measuring, charging, etc. Generally, their batteries are not rechargeable and expected to last at least few years as described in TR 38.875.
 Wearables include smart watches, rings, eHealth related devices, and medical monitoring devices.
 With typical battery capacity, it is challenging to sustain up to 1-2 weeks as required.

 The power consumption depends on the configured length of wake-up periods, e.g., paging cycle.
 To meet the battery life requirements above, eDRX cycle with large value is expected to be used, resulting in high latency, which is not suitable for such services with requirements of both long battery life and low latency.
 For example, in fire detection and extinguishment use case, fire shutters shall be closed and fire sprinklers shall be turned on by the actuators within 1 to 2 seconds from the time the fire is detected by sensors, long eDRX cycle cannot meet the delay requirements. eDRX is apparently not suitable for latency-critical use cases.
 Thus, the intention is to study ultra-low power mechanism that can support low latency in Rel-18, e.g. lower than eDRX latency.